z0rr0/luss/README.md

 **L**USS is a **U**RL **S**hortening **S**ervice.

 It is a tool to reduce URLs length.

-Short URL requests redirects a request to original one.
+How it works - the service saves a custom URL and returns its short alias that redirects all incoming requests to the original web page.

 Features: